Ricool06/cuda-exercises/README.md

 1. That's it. :sweat_smile:

 __Notes__:
 * Some folders will also contain a main.cpp file showing how the same program can be written in a serial, single-threaded manner.
+This is not included in the bazel builds, so build and run it however you like.
 * Not tested on Windows

 __Credit__: